SLPeoples/Python-Excercises/PythonForDataScience/ReadMe.txt

 Considering when classes are more 309

-Making Things as Simple as Naïve Bayes 310
+Making Things as Simple as NaÃ¯ve Bayes 310

-Finding out that Naïve Bayes isn’t so naïve 312
+Finding out that NaÃ¯ve Bayes isnâ€™t so naÃ¯ve 312

 Predicting text classifications 313